jvshahid/mock4go/README.md

 run go test using the new copy.
 This allows gomock to insert code to intercept function calls and do some interesting stuff.

+## Disclaimer

+This library is still a work in progress and has some rough edges.
+I encourage you to start using it and contribute back or share your experience in order to improve it.

 ## Usage Example

 The examples below use gocheck as the test framework.
 To stub a